Kasjan4/trivia/README.md

 ## Bugs (Fixed)

-- Our images wouldnt load after we pushed our project to GitHub, because of the local file paths being relative to our local folder.
-We solved this by chaning the root folder pathname to window.location.href.
+- Our images wouldn't load after we pushed our project to GitHub, because of the local file paths being relative to our local folder.
+We solved this by changing the root folder pathname to window.location.href.

-- Our API didnt have enough questions available for the true/false type.
+- Our API didn't have enough questions available for the true/false type.
 This meant we had to switch to multiple choice questions to get a large variety of questions to work.

 ## Potential Future Features

 - To make a button allowing the user to switch between 10/20 and more questions in the quiz.

-- Auto generate category images from a seperate API instead of hosting the images locally.
+- Auto generate category images from a separate API instead of hosting the images locally.